AndrianBdn/wg-cmd/README.md

 - Rocky Linux 9

 # Notes
-There is no commerical purpose behind WG Commander.
+There is no commercial purpose behind WG Commander.
 The project is licensed under the [MIT License](https://github.com/andrianbdn/wg-cmd/blob/master/LICENSE).

-This projectis NOT related to the creator of WireGuard®.
+This project is NOT related to the creator of WireGuard®.
 WG Commander project is NOT approved, sponsored, or affiliated with WireGuard® or with the WireGuard® community.